 The college [university] and the Faculty-Staff [Faculty] Assembly commit their good faith efforts to the following procedures for revision of the Faculty Handbook in order to achieve agreement on policy issues affecting faculty employment.
-That commitment shall not prejudice the responsibility and authority of the college's [university's] Board of [Trustees] to exercise its prerogatives to govern and administer the college [university].
+That commitment shall not prejudice the responsibility and authority of the Board of Trustees [Regents] to exercise its prerogatives to govern and administer the college [university].